Introduction

 Is the XRPH Wallet custodial?

-Does the XRPH Wallet store patient medical data?
+Does it store patient medical data?